open menu icon

 Your university GPA is calculated by your institution using its own grading scale and academic policies, which can vary widely between colleges and countries.

-Your LSAC GPA, on the other hand, is recalculated by LSAC through the Credential Assembly Service (CAS) using a standardized 4.0 scale.
+Your LSAC GPA, on the other hand, is recalculated by LSAC through the Credential Assembly Service (CAS) using a standardized 4.33 GPA scale.

 Because LSAC applies uniform conversion rules to all transcripts, your LSAC GPA may differ from your university GPA.
 Law schools rely on the LSAC CAS GPA, not your original university GPA, when evaluating applications.